Public input sought for Erie County Cultural Heritage Plan

-Public Forum for the Statewide Historic Preservation Plan October 27
+Work on the next Statewide Historic Preservation Plan underway

 While we are undertaking historic preservation planning at the county level, the state has started work on Community Connections, the statewide historic preservation plan.
-In addition to completing an online survey, you can participate in the planning process by attending one of their open houses and public forums.
-We hope to see you at the open house in Erie, which is October 27th 3 - 8 pm at Manchester Schoolhouse, 6610 West Lake Road, Fairview.
-By clicking the photograph above, you will be taken to a page where they can learn more about the statewide plan and sign up to receive informational notices from the State Historic Preservation Office.
+You can participate in the planning process by completing their online survey.
+By clicking the photograph above, you will be taken to a page where they can learn more about the statewide plan, take the public survey, and sign up to receive informational notices from the State Historic Preservation Office.

 Thanks to generous support from the Erie County Gaming Revenue Authority, The Erie Community Foundation, the Perry 200 Commission, and individuals, Preservation Erie completed an unprecedented county-wide inventory of historic resources.
 Between December 2013 and May 2015, the consulting firm of Wise Preservation Planning identified, documented and mapped all historic resources and historic districts that are individually listed on, determined to be eligible for, or appear to be eligible for, the National Register of Historic Places.